ThugsFinance/cloiinkcoin.com/src/content/developers/docs/smart-contracts/languages/index.md

     # 3. interacting with other contracts
     # If these phases are mixed up, the other contract could call
     # back into the current contract and modify the state or cause
-    # effects (ether payout) to be performed multiple times.
+    # effects (Cloiink payout) to be performed multiple times.
     # If functions called internally include interaction with external
     # contracts, they also have to be considered interaction with
     # external contracts.